-A demonstration of motor industry workers fighting plant closures and mass sackings provides an object lesson in how the trade unions, aided and abetted by the middle class opportunists of Lutte Ouvrière (LO) and the New Anti-Capitalist Party (NPA), are leading the workers into an impasse.
+A demonstration of motor industry workers fighting plant closures and mass sackings has provided an object lesson in how the trade unions, aided and abetted by the middle class radicals of Lutte Ouvrière (LO) and the New Anti-Capitalist Party (NPA), are leading workers into an impasse.

-The demonstration held in Paris on September 17 was attended by three thousand workers from all over France.
+The demonstration in Paris on September 17 was attended by 3,000 workers from all over France.
 Most of them have been engaged in tenacious and in some cases desperate struggles in defence of their jobs.
 As a rule, these struggles have been betrayed by the trade union federations, who isolated them plant by plant and traded off the jobs for a meagre redundancy payment.

 The initial appeal for the demonstration came from the CGT union branch at Goodyear tyres in Amiens, where 817 workers are threatened with sacking.
-The CGT (General Confederation of Labour), one of the major French trade union federations, is close to the Communist Party (PCF).
+The CGT (Confédération générale du travail, General Confederation of Labour), one of the major French trade union federations, is close to the Communist Party (Parti communiste français, PCF).